“Nothing is work unless you’d rather be doing something else.” – George Halas

 Prioritization is important and a job with good pay is great but letting those numbers on a paycheque affect one’s happiness and, in turn, one’s quality of life can result in a large imbalance.
 This imbalance can continue to grow through the form of dissatisfaction and carry over into other parts of one’s life.
 Sure, the pay is great, but at what price?

 It’s easy to fall into the trap of wanting to keep up with the jones by taking exotic vacations or driving a nice car.
-Keeping up with peers can be an easy trap to get caught in, and it can cause people to put up with a lot they dislike to maintain all they have, whether or not it’s truly what they want.
+Keeping up with peers can be an easy trap to get caught in, and it can cause people to put up with a lot they dislike to maintain all they have, whether or not it’s true what they want.

 Realizing you are unhappy or want change isn’t always easy but it can be.
 Doing something about it can be easy too, but we like to make things hard on ourselves and come up with 1001 reasons why it doesn’t make sense.
-These reasons pile up and seem insurmountable when looked at as a whole, but when taken one at a time they are rather easy to overcomen and take the shape of excuses instead of valid reasons as a whole.
+These reasons pile up and seem insurmountable when looked at as a whole, but when taken one at a time they are rather easy to overcome and take the shape of excuses instead of valid reasons as a whole.

 So tell us – What’s holding you back from leaving your job?
 Are you actively looking?
 Do you enjoy what you do?
 In all honesty, if you’ve read this far – It’s pretty clear that you’re not.
 You read seven stupid reasons with the intent of finding out whether you were falling victim to one of them.
 It’s time to make a change.
 It’s time to take action.
 It’s time to get comfortable being uncomfortable.